Virtual Telephone Town Hall MeetingSeptember 14, 20236:30 p.m.

 Planning for the future is an ongoing process at Tampa Bay Water.
 Our comprehensive Long-term Master Water Plan is updated every five years and includes:

 This 20-year plan is a framework for meeting the region’s future drinking water needs in a sustainable, reliable and fiscally responsible manner.
-Tampa Bay Water will present a shortlist of recommended projects to move forward for further study to the board of directors in November 2023.
+The most recent update, approved in November 2023, includes several projects that will be studied to meet the region's future needs.

 A. Eastern Pasco Wellfield (multiple types of water source options)